paule31/Pik7/readme.md

 * 100% HTML5, CSS and JavaScript (jQuery)
 * Programmable slides, easy to embed content from the web
-* Great performance in modern browsers even with hundreds of slides
+* Good performance in modern browsers even with hundreds of slides
-* Works in every modern browser
+* Works in every modern browser (everything not IE 8 or older)
 * As fancy or a simple as you want it to be
 * Multiple synchronized presentation views and a presenter mode
+* Reasonably printable (useful for PDF export)
+* Rapid navigation between slide sets

 Drawbacks
 ---------

 * Requires a modern browser and a web server to run from (a simple server is included, but requires Node.js to work)
+* No fancyful animations by default
 * Shares all drawbacks common to HTML slides (no GUI to create presentations, no PDF export, images hard to use)

 How to use